Certified Sales Expert, Sales Emails, The Harris Consulting Group 0 Comment

 Many folks wish for a single finite break up moment.
 But as you can see, the real world doesn’t always allow for that.
 You think it’s a single email.
 In the moment it feels great, but sometimes when it’s over you feel guilty, unfulfilled, and sometimes wishing you hadn’t hit send.

 Look at it another way.
-For the last several years in sales and particularly inside sales and the SDR world we have been living religously by the multiple touch, account based marketing, cadence creation of getting people just to accept a first meeting.
+For the last several years in sales and particularly inside sales and the SDR world we have been living religously by the multiple touch, account based marketing, sequence creation of getting people just to accept a first meeting.
 In some cases the same approach is used to get them into the funnel, even without a meeting.

 Yet after 6, 8, 10 touches we think a single break up email is going to cause enough remorse that they will respond.
 Now, it works; we know it works.
 But does it work as well as they used to?
 No. So the first thing wrong with your break up email is that you think it’s a finite moment.
 It’s not a single email; it’s a series of emails.
 More on that later.